maheshakya/maheshakya.github.io/_posts/2014-07-24-testing-lsh-forest.markdown

 ## About Nose

-As provided in the guidelines scikit-learn [contributors' page](http://scikit-learn.org/stable/developers/), [Nose](http://nose.readthedocs.org/en/latest/index.html) testing framework has been used to automate the testing process.
+As provided in the guidelines in scikit-learn [contributors' page](http://scikit-learn.org/stable/developers/), [Nose](http://nose.readthedocs.org/en/latest/index.html) testing framework has been used to automate the testing process.